 Myth #1: You only need to wear a hearing aid if your ears are on their last leg (er, lobe).

 Not the case.
-People who experience mild to moderate hearing loss are strongly encouraged to seek treatment before it gets worse.
+People who experience mild to severe hearing loss are strongly encouraged to seek treatment before it gets worse.
 Taking preventative action now will only save your eardrums in the long run.

 Myth #2: Hearing loss is the crowd making reservations for the early bird special.

 First and foremost, there’s nothing wrong with saving a dollar – or five – on homemade meatloaf and gravy.

 Believe it or not, hearing loss takes its toll on all age groups.
 About 18% of adults between the ages of 18 and 45 experience some degree of hearing loss.
 What’s more, the number of Americans who experience hearing loss has doubled over the past thirty years.
 Wow.
 There’s a lot of ruckus happening in the US, apparently.
 Must be all those fireworks on the Fourth of July.
 Or the commotion during dinner rush to nag the last loaf.

 Myth #3 – A New Set of Ears Will Break the Bank